Enable or disable agent self-protection on Windows

 To update or uninstall Deep Security Agent or relay, or if you are a local user trying to create a diagnostic package for support from the command line, as described in Create a diagnostic package and logs, you must temporarily disable agent self-protection.

-Anti-Malware protection must be enabled to prevent users from stopping the agent, as well as from modifying agent-related files and Windows registry entries.
-However, it is not required to prevent uninstalling the agent.
+Anti-Malware protection must be enabled to prevent local users from stopping the agent, as well as from modifying agent-related files and Windows registry entries.
+However, self-protection is not required to prevent uninstalling the agent.

 You can configure agent self-protection using either Deep Security Manager or the command line on the agent's computer.